Reconstruction Begins

 One of the fundamental principles of the reconstruction is to make maximum use of existing structures and materials.
 It all starts with the interior furnishings, which will be moved to the IPR Prague’s temporary premises in Holešovice or repurposed.
 Next, the removal of non-load-bearing structures will begin.
 Plasterboard and masonry partitions will be dismantled gradually so that metal, gypsum, and mineral components can be effectively reused.
 Next will be the dismantling of the building envelope.
 When dismantling the facade elements, the glass panes will first be separated from the aluminum frames.
 The material will then be sorted into ferrous and non-ferrous metals.

-The next stage involves removing the middle layer of the façade, during which thermal insulation and bituminous membranes will be sorted.
-This will prepare the building for the partial dismantling of the steel load-bearing structure, which, according to current renovation plans, is essential.
+The next stage involves removing the roof cladding, during which thermal insulation and bituminous membranes will be sorted.
+This will prepare the building for the next phase of work on the steel support structure.
 The dismantling of the load-bearing structure will proceed from the top floors downward—from the perimeter to the core and symmetrically—to ensure an even load on the structure during the work.

 IPR Prague is collaborating on this circular reconstruction process with Cyrkl, a company that already has prior experience with similar projects.
 However, this is the first project of its kind in the Czech Republic to be commissioned by a public authority.